 \F~\ref{fig:table} compares image mutation launched by existing methods and by \tool.
 We summarize the application of existing mutation methods to images and discuss their extension to text:

 \underline{Pixel-Level Transformation}~changes image brightness or contrast, or adds noise.
-DeepXplore~\cite{pei2017deep} uses pixel-wise mutations in a whitebox context under the guidance of target DNN's gradients.
+DeepXplore~\cite{pei2017deepxplore} uses pixel-wise mutations in a whitebox context under the guidance of target DNN's gradients.
 It comprises two schemes: randomly adding black blocks or perturbing user-specified regions with noise generated from gradients.
-We examined its codebase~\cite{codeDXP}: the first scheme is completely random, whereas the second scheme requires a manually specified region.
 Pixel-level mutations can be ineffective as images usually have many pixels.
-Both the approaches may damage the image naturalness, as seen in \F~\ref{fig:table} (e.g., tearing objects in a photo).
+Both approaches may damage the image \vall, and even violate labels of original images (e.g., tearing objects in a photo).